Victoriakdixon88/m1-0124-code-solutions/html-block-and-inline/html-block-and-inline-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - How do block-level elements affect the document flow?
+  A block level element always starts on a new line

-- How do inline elements affect the document flow?
+- How do inline elements affect the document flow? they exist within the same line as their nested element
 - What are the default width and height of a block-level element?
+  Height of the content with a marin, width of the content

-- What are the default width and height of an inline element?
+- What are the default width and height of an inline element? height of the content, width of the content

 ## Notes